AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Christian composition written while the New Testament was being written, except the "Wisdom of Solomon."
 It is of small intrinsic value, and sheds but little light on eschatology.
-The first perfect manuscript was found with the Sinaitic manuscript of **Tischendorf**, a translation of which is given by **Samuel Sharpe**.[^165] It was the first document after the New Testament to apply *aionios* to punishment; but there is nothing in the connection to show that it was used in any other than its Scriptural sense, indefinite duration.
-It is quoted by **Origen** in *Contra Celsus*, and by **Clement of Alexandria**.
+The first perfect manuscript was found with the Sinaitic manuscript of Tischendorf, a translation of which is given by Samuel Sharpe.[^165] It was the first document after the New Testament to apply *aionios* to punishment; but there is nothing in the connection to show that it was used in any other than its Scriptural sense, indefinite duration.
+It is quoted by Origen in *Contra Celsus*, and by Clement of Alexandria.
 It is chiefly remarkable for standing alone among writings contemporary with the New Testament.
 The phrase, *eis ton aiona*, \"to the age,\" mistranslated in the New Testament \"forever\" (though correctly rendered in the margin of the Revision), is employed by Barnabas and applied to the rewards of goodness and the evil consequences of ill doing.
 He says, \"The way of the Black one is an age-lasting way of death and punishment,\" but the description accompanying shows that the Way and its results are confined